Gjum/morechunks-forge/README.md

 the next time someone comes around, they get sent that area in advance, before they are close enough for the game server to load it.

-Structures below sea level are not shared at all, so your bunkers are safe by default.
+Structures hidden far underground are not shared, so your bunkers are safe by default.

 In the future, you can decide not to share certain areas at all,